 There are no canoe or raft rentals available within the park itself, but several outfitters in the nearby area offer rentals and shuttle services.

-Please note: that water levels can vary throughout the year, so it’s essential to check the current conditions before planning your canoeing or rafting trip.
+Please note: that water levels can vary throughout the year, so it’s essential to check the current conditions before planning a canoeing or rafting trip.
 You can contact the park or local outfitters for updated information on water levels and conditions.
 Also, always follow safety guidelines and wear appropriate personal flotation devices while on the water.

 Rattlesnake, Blackhawk, and Mesquite Ponds

 But of course, we are visiting the park when the water levels prevent us from paddling the Verde.
 Fortunately, we can also paddle on the ponds within Dead Horse Ranch State Park.
 The park features three lagoons or ponds: Rattlesnake, Blackhawk, and Mesquite.
 These ponds are stocked with fish, making them popular spots for fishing, as well as for canoeing and kayaking.
 The calm waters of the ponds provide a more leisurely and relaxing paddling experience compared to the Verde River.
 But it’s also a cramped experience.

 Dead Horse Ranch State Park is not a paddling destination on its own.
 The three ponds inside the park are small and surrounded by walking paths and people fishing.
-But in the wake of torrential downpours that had the Verde River and Oak Creek dangerously high, we took our paddling options where we could get them.
+But in the wake of torrential downpours that have the Verde River and Oak Creek dangerously high, we take our paddling options where we could get them.
 And for all the park’s shortcomings regarding paddling options, the views were fantastic.
 Along with mazes of reeds and red rock cliffs, we spot a blue heron fishing along the bank.

 This paddle also constitutes our first experiment with transporting the gear by bicycle.
 We strap our deflated rafts to the bike’s rack, fill a backpack with our paddles and smaller gear, and wear our life vests as we peddle to our paddle point.
 In the cool weather, the life vests are a welcome extra layer of insulation though we may want to get more creative with transporting our vests in warmer days to come.
 Our main shortcoming is the bikes themselves.
 They are commuter-style folding bikes that limit our mobility.
 I look forward to extended paddling adventures once we get our hands on some folding mountain bikes.